paulzerkel/pres-node-web-scraping/README.md

 ### Potential Issues
 * Still not foolproof and it comes with its own set of challenges
+    * If you have the option to just use an API - DO IT
 * UI changes can render existing web scraping scripts useless.
     * Ideally, UI changes would be done via CSS only and the HTML structure wouldn't change, but that rarely happens.
     * [Structured schemas](https://schema.org/) exist but adoption is infrequent and inconsistent.
+    * The data may simply no longer be available.
 * Client heavy web applications will require a full DOM and JavaScript interpreter.
 * A site's terms of service and robots.txt may prevent you from scraping a site.
 * Rate limiting, session tracking, IP bans, etc can all disrupt your ability to access a web site in a timely manner.